-Following the introduction of the proposed development, conditions in the vicinity of the nearby eastbound transit stop to the south of Ogilvie Road, which is served by a typical transit shelter, are predicted to be suitable for strolling, or better, throughout the year.
+Following the introduction of the proposed development, conditions in the vicinity of the nearby eastbound transit stop to the south of Ogilvie Road, which is served by a typical transit shelter, are predicted to be suitable for strolling, or better, throughout the year, while conditions in the vicinity of the westbound transit stop along Ogilvie Road are predicted to be suitable for standing, or better, throughout the year.
 The noted conditions are considered acceptable.
-Conditions over the nearby westbound transit stop are predicted to be suitable for standing, or better, throughout the year, which is considered acceptable.